Thinking about traveling over Memorial Day weekend? It’s going to rain

 A record number of travelers will have to brave the bad weather this Memorial Day holiday weekend as rains looks set to drench much of the U.S.

-Some 45.1 million people are set to take to the skies, roads and other transportation modes from Thursday to Monday, according to AAA.
+Some 45.1 million people were set to take to the skies, roads and other transportation modes from Thursday to Monday, according to AAA.

 Travelers will also have to contend with cooler temperatures and storms across central and eastern U.S., according to forecasters.